 Academic performance is an indicator of an Applicant's command of the legal concepts covered during their legal education.
-An Applicant's overall academic performance during their law degree (e.g., passing grade or average) and their academic performance in individual Core Subjects will be assessed.
+An Applicant's overall academic performance during their Qualifying Law Degree (e.g., passing grade or average) and their academic performance in individual Core Subjects will be assessed.
 An Applicant must first demonstrate acceptable overall legal academic performance before academic performance in individual Core Subjects will be assessed.

-8.2 Overall Legal Academic Performance
+8.2.
+Overall Legal Academic Performance

-To be considered acceptable, an Applicant's overall legal academic performance must qualify them for admission to the bar in the Relevant Jurisdiction.
+An Applicant must demonstrate overall legal academic performance acceptable to the NCA, at the Executive Director's sole discretion.
 An Applicant with unacceptable overall legal academic performance will not receive any recognition for that degree.
 By way of examples, Third Class or Pass degrees under the British system of legal education and a GPA of less than 1.0 in Australia and the United States, do not qualify as acceptable academic performance.